Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to allow 150 home runs (1.1 per game), the ninth-fewest in the league.
+- Orioles pitchers combine to allow 151 home runs (1.1 per game), the 10th-fewest in the league.

-- In his most recent time out on Saturday, the righty tossed six innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the righty went 5 2/3 innings against the Colorado Rockies, allowing three earned runs while surrendering seven hits.

-- The 26-year-old has amassed an ERA of 3.03, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .226 batting average against him.
+- The 27-year-old has an ERA of 4.73, with 8.9 strikeouts per nine innings, in 24 games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.